28ede1/untitled-asteroids-repo/README.md

     for this project doesn't work as indended for main.py
   * Sprites.py contains classes for game entities
   * WeatherApi.py handles API calls for weather data (used by game.py)
-  * WeatherApiFake.py handles getting a US states weather data (used by main.py)
+  * WeatherApiFake.py handles getting a city capital weather data (used by main.py)
   * MyTimer.py handles timers used for various game/player mechanics
   * Assets.py manages the loading of textures (including sound, music)
   * Settings.py has constants used by the other python files